scottgriv/PRG-Personal-Repository-Guidelines/README.md

 1. **Categories**: categorize your repositories into three tiers: `#FFD700` **Gold**, `#C0C0C0` **Silver**, and `#CD7F32` **Bronze** then display them in a "project tier table" (built using GitHub Actions).
 2. **Guidelines**: defined guidelines for repository `README`, files, and overall structure.
 Brand guidelines for your **Gold** tier projects are also defined.
 3. **Templates**: templates for your `README`'s and associated files.
+*Each section will have hyperlinks to the appropriate files and folders in this repository for more details.*

 ## Table of Contents
 - [Background Story](#background-story)